Ai Accountant

 India first data ingestion

-Support for Indian bank statements, PDFs, CSVs, and scans via OCR is mandatory.
-If you need a primer, check bank statement OCR software in India.
-Direct integrations to Razorpay, PayU, Cashfree, Stripe, and Paytm are non negotiable, see payment gateway integration for accounting in India.
+Support for Indian bank statements in PDF, CSV, and scanned formats via OCR is mandatory.
+Direct integrations to Razorpay, PayU, Cashfree, Stripe, and Paytm are non negotiable.

 Intelligent matching engine